GroverGroupInc/Hospital-Compare-VA/README.md

 # Hospital-Compare-VA
-Bayesian Belief Network of the Hospital Compare VA data
+Bayesian Belief Network of the Hospital Compare data on Readmissions & Death for the Veteran's Administration.